Carnatic Music Classes in New Jersey

 Learning from a professional performing musician is very different compared to learning from people who specialize in teaching music.
 My focus will always be on stage performance type singing, which requires significantly more polishing than otherwise.
 On the flip side, it deals somewhat lesser with the theoretical aspects of music.
 The precision in thalam, alignment to sruthi, oozing of bhaava or feel in the music rendered are very important when giving a stage performance as is the focus on coordination with accompanying artists.
 Such a goal also requires a vast repertoire and plenty of variety.
 Yes, my focus is on teaching to perform rather than teaching how to sing Carnatic music.

 I also believe that each individual must develop his / her talents on an individual basis.
 Some students are more receptive than others and every student takes a different developmental path in building their talent.
 The teacher must focus on building a musical foundation specific to the talent and weaknesses of the particular student.
 For instance, some students need more time and different types of exercises in achieving stability in rhythm or talam.
 Others take more time to align themselves to the Sruthi.
-One of my existing students even plays basic Carnatic lessons on piano and sings along during his classes - after a few weeks of experimentation, we found that this was the temporary support he needed in order to fix the alignment of his voice to the sruthi.

 Secondly, most students tend to compromise on fundamentals in a hurry to move on to more advanced constructs or accumulate as many songs or geethams or krithis as they can.
 Ask yourself this - did you or your child learn every single lesson in the beginner's course (Sangeetha Bala Paatam)?
 Why or why not?